trumpetkern27/LaTeX_renderer_for_Excel/README.md

 1. **Download** the latest ZIP release from the [Releases](https://github.com/trumpetkern27/LaTeX_renderer_for_Excel/releases).
 2. **Extract** all files from the ZIP to a folder on your computer (e.g., `Documents\ExcelAddins`).
+3. **Install** via the installer (LaTeX_renderer_for_Excel.exe) OR
-3. **Add the folder as a Trusted Location in Excel**:
+4. **Add the folder as a Trusted Location in Excel**:
    - Go to **File > Options > Trust Center > Trust Center Settings > Trusted Locations**.
    - Click **Add new location...** and select the folder where you extracted the add-in.
-4. **Load the Add-in**:
+5. **Load the Add-in**:
    - Open Excel and go to **File > Options > Add-ins**.
    - At the bottom, select **Excel Add-ins** from the dropdown and click **Go**.
    - Click **Browse**, navigate to the extracted folder, and select `LaTeXRenderer.xlam`.
-5. **If you see a security warning** when opening the add-in:
+6. **If you see a security warning** when opening the add-in:
    - Right-click the `LaTeXRenderer.xlam` file in File Explorer.
    - Click **Properties**.
    - If there is an **Unblock** checkbox, check it and click **OK**.
    - See the README.txt file if issues persist
-6. Restart Excel and enjoy the add-in!
+7. Restart Excel and enjoy the add-in!

-## What's New (v1.0.1 – August 30, 2025)
+## What's New (v1.0.2 – September 6, 2025)

-### Features

-- Added custom runtime limit: users can now set a maximum execution time (default: 60 seconds).
-- Added error handling for cases where font colors differ within LaTeX-style equations (`$...$`).

 ### Bug Fixes & Improvements

+- Fixed: Some escaped characters were not returned properly.
-- Fixed: Characters after inline equations (`$...$`) were being cut off.
+- Fixed: Multiple colours within $ were not rendering
-- Improved: Rendering only occurs if a single cell or a merged cell range is selected.
+- Fixed: Runtime error detection missing in some places.
+- Improved: Logic for escaped characters.
+- Improved: Logic for math block rendering.
-- Improved: Ignores Excel formulas during rendering attempts.
+- Improved: Added \sqrt

 ---